chshersh/chshersh.github.io/posts/2024-12-20-pragmatic-category-theory-part-03.md

 That's why Semigroup is important here.
 We don't need to care about internal implementation details as long as we provide the correct interface.

-> Who would've thought the OOP principle of incapsulation and separating
+> Who would've thought the OOP principle of encapsulation and separating
 > internals from the interface would haunt us here??

-In fact, the technique of calculating an associative binary operation over tree values can (and has been) succesfully extended to other tree-like data structures e.g. _Balanced Binary Search Tree_, _Segment Tree_, or _Finger Tree_.
+In fact, the technique of calculating an associative binary operation over tree values can (and has been) successfully extended to other tree-like data structures e.g. _Balanced Binary Search Tree_, _Segment Tree_, or _Finger Tree_.